Fintry's Conversion

 Fintry at Kyle of Lochalsh All of this was at Kyle of Lochalsh, across Kyle Akin from the Isle of Skye, Scotland, carrying passengers and assisting at the British Underwater Test and Evaluation Centre.

-Cat going in.
 The yellow of the new Cat 3406 is barely visible here, hanging from the crane block overhead.
 For those thinking about replacing the engine, note that to get the Lister out in one piece we removed the access plates on the upper deck and the starboard side, as well as cutting out the metal between them.
 Alternately, and maybe less work, since we had removed the funnel anyway, we could have unbolted the larger upper deck access plate which includes the funnel area.

-Bill, Larry, and ChrisOur steadfast crew for the Atlantic Crossing.
+Bill, Larry, and Chris We left Portland on June 14, 2005 and spent the night of the 16th in Falmouth because of the weather (35 knots on the nose -- Fintry was fine with it, but why get beat up when there's a good port to leeward)?
+We then left for the Azores on the morning of the 17th.
+Here's our steadfast crew for the Atlantic Crossing.
 Bill Hart, Larry Hennessy, and Chris Ware, shown on the quay in Horta.
-They put up with a bad weather night south of England (35 knots on the nose), and then much better, almost perfect conditions crossing from the Azores to Boston.
+They put up with the bad weather night south of England, and then much better, almost perfect conditions crossing from the Azores to Boston.
 Thanks, guys.

-Fintry's Calling Card at HortaWe left Portland on June 14, 2005, spent the night of the 16th in Falmouth because of the weather and then left for the Azores.
-We spent three days in Horta, in the Azores.
+Fintry's Calling Card at Horta We spent three days in Horta.
 Dee spent most of the time painting our calling card, which joined hundreds, maybe thousands, left by boats visiting Horta.

 New Home in Boston We arrived in Boston July 8, 2005 Fintry's new home is Boston Harbor Shipyard and Marina.
 We kept Sweetwater there for her refit before our circumnavigation and it's a great place -- good people, good facilities, and a wonderful view of the Boston skyline.